by-pinja/azure-subscription-cleaner/README.md

 This is still WIP

-This software deletes unlocked Azure Resources at specified interval.
+This software periodically deletes unlocked Azure Resources.
 In our case, it's the first saturday of the month.
+This is specified `SubscriptionCleaner` class.

 To opt out from this, lock your resouce group.